flaturtha/CharlieChan/_short-stories/she-who-laughed-last.md

 author: Richard Huzarski
 authorData: "Author of \"The Day of Reckoning,\" \"Ten Steps to Death,\" etc."
 date: 2018-08-25
-opub:
+opub: Thrilling Mystery
-opubdate: Spring 1940
+opubdate: Mar.
+1947
-opubissue: No. 4
+opubissue: Vol. 18, No. 2
 category: short-stories
 excerpt: "A cruel Circe searches the world to find one man who would refuse to look into her eyes --- and become an animal!"
 tease: "A modern tale of Homer's Circes and their cruel spells."